-Courses to be offered on alternate odd-year basis, i.e. in 2003-04, 2005-06.
+This course will be offered in the second semester.
 GEOG2006.
 Earth surface processes and landforms (6 credits) (This course is also offered to second and third year non-BA students for inter-Faculty broadening purposes.)
 This course is a core element in physical environmental study.
 The course provides a systematic description and analysis of earth surface landscape and the processes that create them.
 Since earth landsurface is located at the interface of the Earth's lithosphere, atmosphere, hydrosphere and biosphere, this study is closely related to a wide range of disciplines of natural environments.
 Topics discuss the landforms and their processes in different environments, including slope, fluvial, coastal, glacial and arid locations.
 The landforms created by tectonic movement and the techniques in geomorphology also are involved.
 Assessment: 40% coursework, 60% examination.
+This course will be offered in the first semester.
 GEOG2012.
 Survey and statistical techniques in geography (6 credits) (This course is also offered to second and third year non-BA students for inter-Faculty broadening purposes.)
 The course introduces students to the use of surveys and (spatial and non-spatial) statistics in geography.
 The aim is to provide students with a basic understanding of research methodology and techniques commonly used in the discipline.
 Following a discussion of the uses, implementation and limitations of surveys, various descriptive and inferential statistics of spatial concentration, associations and autocorrelation are introduced.
 Underlying concepts and theories are illustrated with practical applications drawn extensively from both physical and human geography.
 Classroom teaching is supplemented by computer laboratory sessions and project work.
 Assessment: 100% coursework.

+This course will be offered in the second semester.
 GEOG2013.
 Sustainable development (6 credits) (This course is also offered to second and third year non-BA students for inter-Faculty broadening purposes.)
 This course evaluates the links between environmental protection and economic development.
 The world must manage its natural and environmental resources to meet the human needs of the present while at the same time preserving these resources for future generations.
 The course introduces students to different views on how human society can achieve the goal of economic growth without depleting the Earth's capital and jeopardizing the planet's life support system.
 It aims to enhance students' understanding of the issues relating to sustainable development.
 Although the course cannot provide complete answers to the issues, it helps develop students' ability of critical thinking and suggest promising directions in which answers may be sought.
 Assessment: 40% coursework, 60% examination.